ikhtiar-uddin-shakib/ikhtiar-uddin-shakib/README.md

 - 👋 Hi, I’m @ikhtiar-uddin-shakib
-- 👀 I’m interested in ...c++,python and java
+- 👀 I’m interested in C++,Python and Java
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me via email: mdikhtiaruddin786@gmail.com

 <!---
 ikhtiar-uddin-shakib/ikhtiar-uddin-shakib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.